-Table 6 summarizes the field verification study and the soil analysis.
+2 Table 6 summarizes the field verification study and the results of soil analysis in the laboratory.
 The soil damage parameters are outside the threshold and the parameters are within the threshold.
 The data collected refers to observations and selection in the field, laboratory studies and analysis of soil damage status, it is concluded that the accumulated score is 6.